CmlLib/CmlLib.Core-wiki/en/cmllib.core/more-apis/Downloader.md

 `IGameInstaller` checks for the existence and integrity of the file and downloads it if necessary.

 The GameInstaller fires events that indicate the progress of the installation.
-See [Handling-Events.md](../getting-started/Handling-Events.md "mention")
+See [Event Handling](../getting-started/Handling-Events.md)

 ### Example